Biden administration increases border deportations and prosecutions to deter migration

 "The numbers continue to be high and are not following the seasonal pattern," Doris Meissner, a senior fellow at the Migration Policy Institute, told CBS News, referring to border apprehensions increasing during the hot summer months.
 "The administration, setting aside the politics of it, has an incredible operational challenge in dealing with these numbers."

 The White House declined to comment on the record about the administration's border strategy.
-In a statement, DHS said the Biden administration's border policy "remains unchanged."
+In a statement, DHS spokesperson Meira Bernstein said the Biden administration's border policy "remains unchanged."

 While unaccompanied children are the only group the Biden administration has categorically exempted from the Title 42 border expulsions, most migrant families encountered along the southern border in the past couple of months have been allowed to seek asylum and temporarily stay in the U.S.